 Please contact us at 978-740-8411 or by email at email@example.com with comments, inquiries, or complaints.
 You can stay up to date on site events and news by following us on Twitter at @FootprintSalem.

-Weather permitting, Turner Construction will be working on roofing, interior and exterior framing, stairs and site cleanup on Saturday, November 29 starting at 8 a.m.
+Off-Hour Work Weather permitting, Turner Construction will continue work on roofing, interior and exterior framing, stairs and site on Saturday December 20 and Saturday, January 3 starting at 8 a.m..

 Viking Hall The contractor is continuing to work on the enclosure of the building.
-They will continue slab placements and the installation of fire proofing, exterior walls, masonry and roofing.
+Slab placements are complete, and the installation of fire proofing, exterior walls, masonry and roofing continues.
 The focus of the work is completing the envelope of the building with expectations that the building will be fully enclosed by the end of December.
 Interior work will be done throughout the winter months.

 Science Building Study The university is in the process of conducting a programmatic study for additional science facilities.
 Given the proximity to existing laboratories in Meier Hall, the vacant lot from the former library is the target location in this study.
 Payette, a leading architectural firm who is conducting the study, will perform test borings to ascertain ground conditions at this site in the coming weeks.
 We will provide notification once these borings are scheduled.
 Payette will attend the SSUNAC meeting on January 21, 2015 to gather neighborhood input prior to the start of the design phase.

 Salem State Construction Blog Visit Salem State’s Marketing and Communications department a blog for more information or to comment on active and planned university construction projects.
 Click the following link to view the blog campusconstruction.salemstate.edu/.
 Updates on active construction projects will continue to be available at www.salemstate.edu/construction.

 As always, contact the emergency hotline 24 hours a day/7 days a week at 978.542.6111 to report urgent issues regarding construction. ...